A coalition of academics has signed an open letter directed to the Canadian government, urging it to prioritize cannabis research.

 “As a result, substantial knowledge gaps remain related to the potential consequences of legalized cannabis use,” the letter reads.

-The open letter is available to read here.
+The open letter is no longer available online, but had been available here.

 Uruguay is the only other country to have legalized the recreational sale and use of marijuana, however sales have been slow to roll out.